 Elected to the Society 2009

-Kevin returned to the UK at the end of 2001, when he moved to the Western Highlands of Scotland.
+Upon his return to the UK he lived in the Western Highlands of Scotland.
 There he enjoyed painting the landscape ‘en plein air’.
-He settled in Cumbria in 2003 and in 2006 was awarded an Honourable Mention in the ARC’S International Open Salon, in America, for his painting ‘Baiana de Itapua’.
-He has been an ‘ARC Open’ finalist a number of times and also an International Artist Magazine finalist.
-In 2009 he was re-elected to membership of the Lake Artists Society.
+He settled in Cumbria in 2003 and in 2006 was awarded an Honourable Mention in the ARC’s International Open Salon, in America, for his painting ‘Baiana de Itapua’.